 The Symbology pane appears.

-- On the Symbology pane, on the Primary symbology tab , choose the numeric field for the data to be mapped, or write an expression.
+- In the Symbology pane, on the Primary symbology tab , choose the numeric field for the data to be mapped, or write an expression.

 To use an expression, click to open the Expression Builder dialog box.
 Write an expression and click Verify to validate it.
 Note that although an expression is valid, it may not return a valid numeric value.
 You can filter the Expression Builder dialog box to show only numeric fields to help prevent this.

 - To normalize the data, choose a field from the Normalization menu, or choose percentage of total to divide the data value to create ratios, or choose log to symbolize on the logarithm of each value.
 This can be an effective way to generate a smaller range of values if the dataset includes significant outliers.
 Normalization is available only when the graduated symbology is based on a field.
 If it is symbolized on an expression, the Normalization field is disabled.

 - Classify the data using an appropriate classification method and number of classes.